BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     C-->D
 ```

-You will need two to three storage locales: Home Storage, Primary Storage, and Secondary Storage[^6].
+You will need three storage locales: Home Storage, Primary Storage, and Secondary Storage[^6].
 They will be used to store seeds, devices, and information[^7].

 1. [  ] Set up Home Storage Locale.
    1. Install Home Safe[^8][^9].